-- Insulation material (PVC, XLPE,..)

-- Conductor material (Cu, Al)

-- Cross sectional area of the conductors

-- Harmonic currents (will be defined later in task 3).

-- Kd distribution factor (defined for this study): distribution of the load over the cable of a circuit.
-A circuit can have several connection terminals along the circuit with different loads attached to it.
+- Power Factor(PF): the power factor is defined as the ratio of active power (P Watt) to the apparent power (S VA). - Harmonic currents (will be defined later in task 3). - Kd distribution factor (defined for this study): distribution of the load over the cable of a circuit.
+A circuit generally has several connection terminals along the circuit with different loads attached to it.
 As a result the current passing along the circuit reduces towards the end.
 This distribution factor compensates this effect by reducing the cable length to an equivalent cable length at peak load.
-Note this is probably only relevant for small loads, as in general larger loads are fed by dedicated circuits serving one single load;
+Note this is probably only relevant for small loads, as in general larger loads are fed by dedicated circuits serving one single load; - Rated Diversity Factor (IEC 61439): the rated current of the circuits will be equal to or higher than the design current (or assumed loading current).
+The Rated Diversity Factor recognizes that multiple loads are in practice not fully loaded simultaneously or are intermittently loaded. - Amount of junction boxes per circuit;

-- Rated Diversity Factor (IEC 61439): the rated current of the circuits will be equal to or higher than the design current (or assumed loading current).
-The Rated Diversity Factor recognizes that multiple loads are in practice not fully loaded simultaneously or are intermittently loaded. - Amount of junction boxes per circuit; - Number of nodes per circuit; - Circuit levels 1 and 2 (defined for this study) (see also Figure 1-5); - Circuit level 1 cables are cables that feed the secondary distribution boards from the main distribution board; - ${\odot}$ $\,$ Circuit level 2 cables are cables that are connected to the end loads. - Number of load per circuit; - Skin effect, skin depth8: skin effect is the tendency of an alternating electric current (AC) to become distributed within a conductor such that the current density is largest near the surface of the conductor.
+- Number of nodes per circuit; - Circuit levels 1 and 2 (defined for this study) (see also Figure 1-5); - Circuit level 1 cables are cables that feed the secondary distribution boards from the main distribution board; - Circuit level 2 cables are cables that are connected to the end loads. - · Number of load per circuit; - Skin effect, skin depth $^5$ : skin effect is the tendency of an alternating electric current (AC) to become distributed within a conductor such that the current density is largest near the surface of the conductor.
 It decreases with greater depths in the conductor.
-The electric current flows mainly at the "skin" of the conductor, between the outer surface and a level called the skin depth δ .
-The skin effect causes the effective resistance of the conductor to increase at higher frequencies where the skin depth is smaller, thus reducing the effective cross-section of the conductor. - Lifetime of the cable: the lifetime of a cable depends mainly on the nominal load current and the environmental conditions (temperature, presence of corrosive or polluting substances ...) in which the cable is installed.
-Short circuits have an negative impact on the lifetime, because of the high conductor temperatures caused by the short circuit currents.
+The electric current flows mainly at the "skin" of the conductor, between the outer surface and a level called the skin depth $\delta$ .
+The skin effect causes the effective resistance of the conductor to increase at higher frequencies where the skin depth is smaller, thus reducing the effective cross-section of the conductor. - Conductor material purity related to recyclability (minimum requirements according to standards ?)